puppetlabs/bolt/pre-docs/bolt_configure_puppetdb.md

 ## Configuration

 To configure the bolt puppetdb client add a `puppetdb` section with the following values
 - `server-urls`: An array containing the PuppetDB host to connect to.
+This should include the protocol `https` and the port usually `8081`.
+For example `https://my-master.example.com:8081`
 - `cacert`: The path the ca certificate for puppetdb

 If you're using certificate auth also set: